lkenn012/mGSH_cancerClassifiers/README.md

 Contains all code and data used for:
 "Mapping relationships between glutathione and SLC25 transporters in cancers using hybrid machine learning models" - Luke Kennedy, Jagdeep K Sandhu, Mary-Ellen Harper, and Miroslava Cuperlovic-Culf

+All code can be run using the packages specified below and data provided in **data** to reproduce the models and results of this work (unless specified otherwise in the main text).
+Placeholder strings for path directories in the code should be replaced with the path to where ever the data is located on the indivdual's system.
+Parameters for e.g., ML algorithm or model features can be specified in the code to replicate described models or produce novel models.

 ## classifiers
 Contains all python scripts used in data pre-processing, classifier model training, testing, and evaluation used for this work.